chrobaks/kickertunier-ver2/README.md

 a kickertunier-ui where you can add/delete user, teams and games and set a active game with two teams and some click-events.

-basicly build with one module:
+app structure:
+- js / app
     - mainApp

-basicly build with one controller:
+    - controller
+    - directive
+    - factory
-- gameCtrl
+    - filter

-basicly build with factorys:
-- userFactory
+- templates
-- teamFactory
+    - game-template.html
-- gamestorageFactory
+    - directive-score-display-template.html
-- gameFactory
+    - grid-options-game-template.html

-basicly build with one module-factory:
-- appFactory -> MessageFactory
+    - grid-options-team-template.html

-basicly build with one gameController-directive:
-- scoreDisplayDirective
+    - grid-options-user-template.html